 There have been a number of services that have launched with much fanfare but failed to stick around.
 Normally, I wouldn’t mention them, but I’ll list some of the notable ones here for two reasons: in part as a matter of record in case people are looking for services they’ve heard about by name, and in part to underline the point that relying on third-party services for your backups can involve the risk of the third-party service going belly-up.

 - Digital Railroad.
 In its day, Digital Railroad was very promising and quickly established a following amongst professional photographers.
-But a lot of photographers got burned badly when Digital Railroad folded very suddenly in 2008.
+But a lot of photographers got badly burned when Digital Railroad folded very suddenly in 2008.

 - Mozy.
 Carbonite bought Mozy in 2018 and subsequently shut it down, presumably integrating Mozy’s existing customers into Carbonite’s service.